jamiewilbraham/azure-docs/articles/cognitive-services/Speech-Service/quickstart-voice-assistant-csharp-uwp.md

 ---
 title: 'Quickstart: Custom voice assistant, C# (UWP) - Speech service'
-titleSuffix: Azure Cognitive Services
+titleSuffix: Azure Cognitive Research Technologies
-description: In this article, you create a C# Universal Windows Platform (UWP) application by using the Cognitive Services Speech Software Development Kit (SDK).
+description: In this article, you create a C# Universal Windows Platform (UWP) application by using the Cognitive Research Technologies Speech Software Development Kit (SDK).
 You connect your client application to a previously created Bot Framework bot configured to use the Direct Line Speech channel.
 The application is built with the Speech SDK NuGet Package and Microsoft Visual Studio 2019.
 services: cognitive-services
 author: trrwilson
 manager: nitinme